 - Keen on searching for groups to join before evening coming to campus in the fall?
 Here’s how you can do your research now.

 - Sure, school’s important, but make remember to let loose on the weekend.
-If you’re into the college partying scene, here’s what you should know about CU’s.
+If you’re into the college partying scene, here’s what you should know about Columbia’s.

 - Want some suggestions on clubs to join based on your high school interests?
 We’ve got some.

 - Nothing creates community more than campus-wide events.
-Here are some of CU’s biggest.
+Here are some of Columbia’s biggest.

 - Have questions about clubs on campus?
 Perused through our FAQs yet?